roblevintennis/guest-posts/css-tricks-5-gotchas-getting-svgs-into-production/article.md

 }
 ```
 Maybe I'm showing my age, but I just can't help but think of [Clarence Carter](http://en.wikipedia.org/wiki/Clarence_Carter) with all this talk of [&ldquo;strokin&rdquo;](https://www.youtube.com/watch?v=P7gMkiOPSeA)

+Again, this isn't necessarily ideal either since, again, we're styling the SVG directly as opposed to working with the cloned instance.

 <p data-height="268" data-theme-id="0" data-slug-hash="raBZvv" data-default-tab="result" data-user="roblevin" class='codepen'>See the Pen <a href='http://codepen.io/roblevin/pen/raBZvv/'>Inline SVG Fill and Stroke </a> by Rob Levin (<a href='http://codepen.io/roblevin'>@roblevin</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>